pixelpogo/dynameister/README.md

 ### Custom Hash Key

 If you want to override the default hash_key, you can declare the hash_key on the model.
-This key also has to be part of the fields' declaration.
+This key does not have to be part of the fields definiton, it is implicitly defined, when added as a hash_key.

 ```ruby
 class Cat